RealSoerensen/osu-bot/README.md

 # osu!bot

-osu! bot can automatic detect the circles and approach circle with AI.
+osu!bot can automatic detect the circles and approach circle with AI.
 It will click when the radius of the 2 circles is within 5 pixels.

 ## Installation